odea-project/qAlgorithms/report/report.md

 bin to start, all centroids in the dataset are collected and merged into one bin initially.

 First, open bins are subset by mz.
-Grouping in mz utilizes the order spaces of neighboring masses [@gerrit: order spaces are the differences of sorted neighboring data points, i.e., order spaces of neighboring masses is overestimated], which are calculated after sorting points in the bin by mz.
+Grouping in mz utilizes the order spaces of neighboring data points [@gerrit: order spaces are the differences of sorted neighboring data points, i.e., order spaces of neighboring masses is overestimated // changed to data points, why overestimation of OS of masses?], which are calculated after sorting points in the bin by mz.
 Assuming that members of an ideal bin are normally distributed in mz, a test statistic can be calculated given alpha and bin size.
 This statistic describes the largest difference between two order spaces still within bounds for points belonging to